 DePaul’s contact tracing team will call those who have been identified as having been in prolonged close contact with an infected individual.
 As a reminder, prolonged close contact is defined as being within 6 feet of an infected person for 15 minutes or more.
 Those who had brief, casual contact with an infected individual are considered low risk.
 As always, everyone should monitor their health and stay at home if they develop symptoms.
 Anyone who develops severe symptoms should seek medical care immediately.

 No, you may not request to switch residence halls.
 It is not necessary to switch halls, as students in quarantine/isolation may not leave their rooms.
 The Chicago Department of Public Health (CDPH) has stated that those who had brief, casual contact with an infected individual are considered low risk.
 In addition, every positive case occurring on-campus (including in our residence halls) is reported to the CDPH.
 This allows a member of DePaul’s contact tracing team to consult with CDPH to ensure proper procedures are followed.
 In the unlikely event that CDPH recommends a floor or building be temporarily closed, Housing will work with each student to move them.

-For the remainder of the 2020-21 academic year, residents and visitors must follow the directions outlined on our Visitor Policies webpage.
-If there comes a time when it is safe to allow visitors into our residence halls, we will update our guidelines and notify residents.
+At this time, visitors are welcome to a limited degree.
+Residents and visitors must follow the directions outlined on our Visitor Policies webpage.
+If changes occur, we will update our guidelines and notify residents.